alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 </div>

+* This structure contains almost the same information as in Gen I, some fields were added, while others were moved to different offsets, a few useless fields were removed.
+I'll describe everything below.

-* At least in english, the Gen II character encoding is compatible with Gen I, only glitched characters differ.
+* Strings: At least in english, the Gen II character encoding is compatible with Gen I, only glitched characters differ.
   * As with Gen I, encodings are well documented here: [Bulbapedia-> Character Encoding (Generation II)](https://bulbapedia.bulbagarden.net/wiki/Character_encoding_(Generation_II)).

 <hr>
 <br>